Member Boards

 Project Overview

-While the main concrete structures remain in good condition, inspections have confirmed that essential mechanical and electrical equipment has reached the end of its design life and now requires replacement.
-Localised deterioration to steel sheet piling in the wet–dry zone has also been identified, prompting planned repairs to safeguard the long-term integrity of the structure.
+While the main concrete structures were in good condition, inspections confirmed that essential mechanical and electrical equipment had reached the end of its design life and required replacement.
+Localised deterioration to steel sheet piling in the wet–dry zone was also identified, prompting planned repairs to safeguard the long-term integrity of the structure.

-The project will replace the existing pumps with modern, fish-friendly units, maintaining the station’s full pumping capacity while significantly improving environmental performance.
-A new Motor Control Centre (MCC) will also be installed, providing updated control and monitoring systems to improve operational reliability and resilience.
-Early engagement with suppliers has confirmed that the new MCC can be accommodated within the existing building, minimising disruption and avoiding the need for new construction.
+The project replaced the pumps with modern, fish-friendly units, maintaining the station’s full pumping capacity while significantly improving environmental performance.
+A new Motor Control Centre (MCC) was also installed, providing updated control and monitoring systems to improve operational reliability and resilience.
+Early engagement with suppliers confirmed that the new MCC could be accommodated within the existing building, minimising disruption and avoiding the need for new construction.

-In addition, the automatic weed screen cleaner will be refurbished to ensure effective debris management and consistent station performance during high flows.
-Repairs to the upstream steel sheet piles will beundertaken to address areas of deterioration.
-Together, these works will extend the operational life of the pumping station and ensure it continues to provide effective flood risk management for the Holbeach Marsh catchment.
+In addition, the automatic weed screen cleaner was refurbished to ensure effective debris management and consistent station performance during high flows.
+Repairs to the upstream steel sheet piles were undertaken to address areas of deterioration.
+Together, these works extend the operational life of the pumping station and ensure it continues to provide effective flood risk management for the Holbeach Marsh catchment.

 Benefits